RAF Coastal Command during World War II: Early years

 During the 1920s and 1930s the only fully trained crews were pilots, other crew members being volunteers from skilled ground trades who underwent short courses in gunnery and bomb aiming.
 Pilots were responsible for navigation, and when accurate navigation was essential, a second pilot was carried.
 Early in 1936 the Air Navigation School had been formed at RAF Manston to take over this training for all pilots destined for Coastal and Bomber Commands.
 Conversion training for Flying Boats was also given there.

 From the start of the war to mid-1941, Coastal Command had only one functioning Operational Training Unit (OTU).
 Officially it had to provide training for 17 units.
 The pressure on the OTU was such that it offered little more than a conversion programme for pilots and crews hoping to man land-based aircraft.
 In 1940, Bomber Command was asked to support Coastal forces, even though at that time in the war it overstretched itself.
 Requests to the Air Ministry to meet outstanding OTU requirements were largely ignored.
 The single landplane OTU was established to train 1.1 crews per month.
 This figure, on the outbreak of war, proved grossly inadequate.

-OTU squadrons, according to ACM Bowhill, should have been prepared to deliver an output of three crews per month for torpedo and fighter squadrons and two for General Reconnaissance units.
+OTU squadrons, according to Air Chief Marshal Bowhill, should have been prepared to deliver an output of three crews per month for torpedo and fighter squadrons and two for General Reconnaissance units.
 Only at this point did the Air Ministry revise its policy.
 They did so, however, in a manner which indicated it still did not appreciate the problems of the Command.
 Bomber Command had received several months of 'working up' and breathing space from the declaration of war to the German invasion of Western Europe, but Coastal Command had not.
 Furthermore, Bomber Command was given permission to merge several new squadrons into OTUs.
 It seemed as if Bomber Command was still receiving better treatment.

 For torpedo training it was even more difficult.
 Shallow water was needed to recover training duds.
 Torpedoes usually sank by 20 to 50 feet before making their run.
 Thorney Island was selected but then quickly ruled out as a useful site.
 It was later used, but at the time, its location near Portsmouth was considered too near the English Channel and as a result Turnberry in south-west Scotland was selected instead with Fighter Command giving up the site to Coastal Command.
 These Torpedo Training Units (TTU) were formed in January 1943.
 Training in this regard enabled the Command to cope with increasing demands for trained aircrews.